 Why Finished Goods Inventory Is Important

 Most successful businesses will need an operating budget.
 An understanding of your finished goods inventory is one of the integral parts of an operating budget.
 It places a numerical value on each factor that leads to the production of the finished good.
-Once you have a numerical value on each facet of production, you can better determine the prices at which the product needs to be sold.
+Once you have a numerical value on each facet of the production process, you can better determine the prices at which the finished product needs to be sold.

 Using Finished Goods Inventory in Your Business

 While companies can determine their finished goods inventory in their business on their own with the simple equation, it can be a struggle for many to value their finished goods inventory or ending inventory and assets accurately.
 Even though there are inventory management tips available, managing inventory becomes increasingly complex as companies grow.
 Many companies utilize automated inventory management software to improve their production rate, their accuracy, as well as their customer service.
 Automated inventory management software help in areas such as:

 - Monitoring part levels - producing purchase/sales orders, pick tickets and any other essential documentation for order management